Quantum state preparation without coherent arithmetic: Applications

 \section{Applications}

 We apply our algorithm to prepare functions with important applications in quantum algorithms: Kaiser window and Gaussian functions.
-The Kaiser window function $W_\beta(x) =\frac{I_0(\beta\sqrt{1-x^2})}{I_0(\beta)}$ (where $I_0$ is the zeroth modified Bessel function of the first kind, see Appendix~\ref{App:Bessel}) can be used in quantum phase estimation~\cite{berry2022quantifyingTDA} (the ancilla qubits are prepared in this state, rather than uniformly) to boost the success probability without having to (coherently) calculate the median of several phase evaluations (see discussion in~\cite{Rall2021fastercoherent}).
+The Kaiser window function $W_\beta(x) =\frac{I_0(\beta\sqrt{1-x^2})}{I_0(\beta)}$ (where $I_0$ is the zeroth modified Bessel function of the first kind, see Appendix~\ref{App:Bessel}) can be used in quantum phase estimation (QPE)~\cite{berry2022quantifyingTDA,berry2025RapidInitial}.
+By preparing the QPE ancillas in this state, we can boost the success probability of QPE without (coherently) computing the median of multiple phase evaluations (see e.g.~\cite{Rall2021fastercoherent}).
 Gaussian states $f_\beta(x) = \exp(-\frac{\beta}{2}x^2)$ are widely used in quantum algorithms, e.g. in chemistry~\cite{kivlichan2017bounding, chan2022grid}, simulation of quantum field theories~\cite{jordan2012quantumfieldtheory,klco2021HierarchicalFieldTheory}, and finance~\cite{Chakrabarti2021thresholdquantum, stamatopoulos2020option}.
-In Appendix~\ref{App:GaussianComplexity} we prove the following theorem on the complexity of preparing Gaussian\footnote{Here $\beta$ should be though of as $\frac{1}{\sigma^2}$, the inverse of the variance.} and Kaiser window states:
+In Appendix~\ref{App:GaussianComplexity} we prove the following theorem on the complexity of preparing Gaussian\footnote{Here $\beta$ should be thought of as $\frac{1}{\sigma^2}$, the inverse of the variance.} and Kaiser window states:

 \begin{restatable}{theorem}{GaussianComplexity} Let $f_\beta(x)$ be either $\exp(-\frac{\beta}{2}x^2)$ or $W_\beta(x)$.
 If $\eps\in(0,\frac{1}{2})$ and $2^n\geq \sqrt{\beta}\geq 0$, then we can prepare the corresponding Gaussian / Kaiser window state on $n$ qubits up to $\eps$-precision with gate complexity